alexchilton1/7MU011-Reactive-Sound-Installation/README.md

     delay(300); //print interval in ms. Recommended to use above 60ms to prevent trigger and echo signals becoming confused.
     }
 ```
+How the SonarSensor group functions in the sketch now has to be delared; this is so that it can be recalled in the loop section.
+The void indicates that the function is expected to return no information to the function from which it was called; this means actions can be executed in the functions "setup" and "loop" but it will not extend to the larger programme.
+The trigger and echo pins are declared as the two that are in use.
+The calculation has been written in conjunction with the operational information from the datasheet; this stated that the trigger pin had to be pulsed HIGH for at least 10µs before waiting for the echo to return the signal.

 -calculation
 -else if